 This maul measures almost exactly 31.5 inches (or 80 cm) in total length.
 The head and handles together weight 7 pounds.

 Its long, heavy and sturdy head features beveled corners that make this maul perfect for solo use or for striking wedges.
 Its similarly long Gransfors Bruk’s Swedish hickory handle on the other hand, features moderately flared ends with circular grooves for an added firm grip, which is extremely essential when taking on tougher woods.

 Just like the other Gransfors splitting axes, the Gransfors Bruks Maul comes equipped with a steel collar guard placed below its head to protect the handle from damage.

 Being the longest, heaviest, and sturdiest of the Gränsfors Bruks axes reviewed, it is definitely meant for heavier and more demanding splitting chores.
 It’s a natural two-hand maul given its really long handle.

 Included with this maul is the vegetable-tanned grain leather sheath as well as the Gransfors ceramic grinding stone.
 This maul is perfect for anyone seeking a very handy heavy-duty splitting tool.

-From small jobs to serious wood splitting tasks, the Swedish-made Granfors axes have you covered.
+From small wood splitting tasks, the Swedish-made Granfors axes have you covered.
+And, for more serious tasks, the larger Gransfors Bruks splitting maul is a great option.
 With a century of experience and the accountability of having each smith’s name attached to each axe they forge, the one thing you know you’re getting is quality.

 Gransfors sweetens the deal by including leather sheaths and grinding stones too.
 If you take care of any of these choices you will have a reliable tool for many years to come.